Meet Jolanta, our new UX Designer and Researcher

 Get to meet Jolanta in this quick interview below.

 Tell me a bit about your background.
-What were you doing before Maze?
+What did you do before Maze?

 I studied Interior Architecture, Digital and Graphic Design, User Experience and Product Design at university.
 I was Head of Design at Good Lood, an ice-cream parlor chain.
 I helped introduce the brand in Kraków, which has now grown to fifteen locations.
 I also worked as a freelance product designer with various startups, such as the Swapp or Nalunch App.